About This Chapter

 28. Prison Reform: History, Issues & Movement

-Since colonial times people have fought to improve the conditions of prisoners in the United States.
-This lesson will discuss the history of prison reform, the improvements reformers have fought for, and the groups that have been instrumental in the struggle.
+Since colonial times, people have fought to improve the conditions of prisoners in the United States.
+This lesson discusses the history of prison reform, the improvements reformers have fought for, and the groups that have been instrumental in the struggle.

 29. Prison Reformer Elizabeth Fry: Biography & Facts

 We will discuss Elizabeth Fry and how she started the movement to reform prisons and help the less fortunate.
 After the lesson, there will be a quiz to test your knowledge.